Emotional abuse is a serious form of abuse. Emotional abuse is never the fault of the person subjected to it.

 - telling a partner that they will not find anyone better

-If a person spots any of these signs within their own relationship, they should seek help as soon as they are ready.
+If a person spots any of these signs within their relationship, they can seek help as soon as they are ready.

-If a person suspects that a friend or family member is being subjected to emotional abuse, they can consult a healthcare professional for advice on how they can help.
+If a person suspects that a friend or family member is facing emotional abuse, they can consult a healthcare professional or hotline for advice on how they can help.

-As they deal with emotional effects of this, they may also start to feel some physiological effects of the abuse.
+As a person deals with the emotional effects, they may also feel some physical effects of the abuse.
 These effects can include:

-The longer the emotional abuse continues, the more prolonged these effects can become.
+The longer the emotional abuse continues, the more prolonged these effects may become.

 Emotional abuse, like physical abuse, can have long-term effects on the brain and body.
-In fact, according to one study, severe emotional abuse can be as damaging as physical abuse and contribute to depression and low self-esteem.
+These may include:

 - chronic pain